sbw70/verification-constraints/labs/nuvl-edge/fleet/README.md

 classification=harness/oracle failure
 ```

-The failure was in the test oracle, not the endpoint or boundary behavior.
+The failure was in the test oracle, not the endpoint or verification-boundary behavior.

-The corrected mixed launcher validates the expected outcome for each device individually.
+The corrected mixed launcher validates the expected decision and reason for each endpoint individually.

-This record is retained because test-harness failures are part of the engineering history and should not be silently removed.
+This record remains part of the engineering history because a test harness can misclassify a correct system result.

 ## Single-Endpoint Diagnostic

-Firmware:
+The baseline includes:

 ```text
 esp32_multi_once.py
 ```

-The single-endpoint client is used to isolate one board from the fleet and verify:
+This client validates one endpoint independently before the full fleet is run.

+It can be used to check:

 - Device identity
 - Wi-Fi connection